bmxdemo/bmxproject/logbook/postings/20180119_PowerSweeps/index.md

 we would need substantial power beyond what was introduced through the horn at the time of this test.
-In my opinion, this suggests that the amp chain is not the source of our non-physical temperature measurements from transiting sources, but should be operating comfortably within its designed performance level.
+In my opinion, this suggests that the amp chain is not the source of our non-physical temperature measurements from transiting sources, but that the amp chain should be operating comfortably.